bowman2001/perplex/README.md

 - card previews

-The default styling of Markdown content is **optimized for good legibility** and there are many options to further enhance the layout. **Light & dark** modes follow the setting of the OS environment automatically.
+The default styling of Markdown content is **optimized for good legibility** and there are many options to further enhance the layout. **Light & dark** modes follow the setting of the OS environment and their color-contrast complies with the WCGA standard.

 **All navigational elements** to sift through the content as fast as possible are generated from data in the frontmatter: